| Biography

 direct spiritual experience of nature in order to express what is

+true."
 Ithipol's early abstract works depicted life and urban environment,

 but in his new series of paintings "Color of Light", created between